Last updated: 05/03/2021

 - U.S. citizens traveling from high-risk areas (including the United States) are required to quarantine for 10 days.
 For details visit the Austrian Travel Portal here.

 - Travelers may end quarantine after 5 days by obtaining a new negative PCR or antigen test.
 Click here for current quarantine rules.

 - Are commercial flights operating?
 Yes.

 - Is public transportation operating?
 Yes.

 - Austrian airports are open, but with reduced service.
 For current information on Vienna International Airport operations, click here.

-- Due to Austrian entry and quarantine restrictions, U.S. Embassy Vienna Consular Section will only accept applicants who are physically present in Austria.
+- Due to Austrian entry and quarantine restrictions, we will only accept appointments from applicants who are physically present in Austria.
 If you live in a different country, please contact your nearest U.S. Embassy or Consulate.

-- All visitors to the Consular Section are required to wear masks and maintain a safe distance from other customers.
+- All visitors to the Consular Section age 5 and over are required to wear masks and maintain a safe distance from other customers.

 - Please call 1450 if you believe you may have the virus.
 You will be given further instructions regarding testing.
 Private testing may also be available in consultation with your doctor.

 - If you have a medical emergency, you should continue to use the 1-1-2 emergency number for a life-threating illness.